New Jersey Retaliation

 Retaliation does happen.
 However, the federal anti-discrimination laws enforced by the Equal Employment Opportunity Commission (EEOC) as well as the New Jersey Law Against Discrimination (NJLAD) include prohibitions against retaliation.

-If you are subject to retaliation for complaining about discrimination or assisting someone else who has reported discrimination, you may be able to recover damages.
-At Phillips & Associates, our experienced New Jersey employment discrimination lawyers can assist you in determining whether you have a legal claim for retaliation and, if so, helping you pursue that claim.Federal and New Jersey Laws Prohibit Discrimination and Retaliation
+If you are subject to retaliation for complaining about discrimination or assisting someone else who has reported discrimination, you may be able to retain a New Jersey retaliation lawyer to recover damages.
+At Phillips & Associates, our experienced employment discrimination lawyers can assist you in determining whether you have a legal claim for retaliation and, if so, helping you pursue that claim.Federal and New Jersey Laws Prohibit Discrimination and Retaliation

 Different laws protect membership in different classes.
 The New Jersey Law Against Discrimination specifies that protected classes in the state include nationality, color, race, creed, marital status, family status, sexual orientation, age, ancestry, and gender identity or expression.